-- 4.3 The Corporate Director Improvement and Performance has overall management responsibility for Internal Audit in Inverclyde Council, and provides the direct reporting line for the Chief Internal Auditor.
-The Chief Internal Auditor is responsible for the day-to-day management of the Internal Audit Team and reports directly to the Head of Performance Management and Procurement on administrative issues.
-The Chief Internal Auditor also has open access to the Chief Executive, Audit Committee and other elected Members as required.
+- 4.3 The Chief Internal Auditor reports functionally to the Council's Monitoring Officer and has a right of access and freedom to report in her own name to all officers and members and particularly those charged with governance.
 The adoption of these arrangements enables the Council's to comply with the reporting line requirements of the International Standard on Auditing ("ISA") (UK and Ireland) 610 and the CIPFA Code of Practice for Internal Audit in Local Government in the United Kingdom 2006. - 4.4 The Chief Internal Auditor also has a specific responsibility to the Council's s95 Officer to provide assurances which informs the annual preparation of the Statement of the System of Internal Financial Control for inclusion in the Council's Annual Accounts.